cancervariants/gene-normalization/README.md

 python3 -m gene.cli --normalizer="hgnc"
 ```

-To update multiple sources, you can use the `normalizer` flag with the source names separated by spaces.
+To update multiple sources, you can use the `--normalizer` flag with the source names separated by spaces.

 #### Update all sources